gregorosaurus/flyingcanuck/posts/2021-10-28_ADFStorageCopyFromURL/post.md

 ADF has the ability to download files or data from the internet using a web activity or an HTTP linked service.
 This works in most cases without issue.
 However, recently I came across an issue where an HTTP server-side issue was causing an ADF copy activity using an HTTP linked service to fail.

-Generally, the ADF pipeline only task was to copy a file from the internet, to Azure Storage, every day.
+In this case, the ADF pipeline's only task was to copy a file from the internet, to Azure Storage, every day.
+Simple!

 <img src="2021-10-28 11_34_00-Drawing1 - Visio Professional.png" width="250"/>

-The symptoms was the file would only download a *portion* of the file, not the entire file.
-Confusingly, **No errors were recorded on the Copy Activity.**
+The symptom was the file would only download a *portion* of the file, not the entire file.
+Confusingly, **No errors were recorded on the Copy Activity.**  It always said successful.

 When running ```curl``` on the command line to download the file, we could see that the file was not downloading, and required a retry using the ```Range``` header.
-The error that curl said was:
+The error that curl outputted was:
 ```
 cURL 18 transfer closed with outstanding read data remaining
 ````
 This was obviously something weird with the HTTP server (which was an Apache HTTP server).

-Running ```wget``` did download the file successfully, however it did have to try multiple times and used the HTTP ```Range``` header to continue the download where it failed.
+Running ```wget``` did download the file successfully, however it did have to try multiple times and used the HTTP ```Range``` header to continue the download from where it failed.

 ADF's copy activity using the HTTP linked service does **not** retry a download if it fails.
-It does not have any built in retry capabilities using the ```Range``` HTTP header.
-Further, you can not manually specify the HTTP ```Range``` header.
+It does not have any built in retry capabilities using the ```Range``` HTTP header from what I can tell.
+Further, you can not manually specify the HTTP ```Range``` header in the copy activity.

 ## The Solution

 After trying a few different things, it was apparent that ADF wasn't going to be able to actually complete the HTTP download successfully, in any way.

-What we came up with was using a lesser known action of the Azure Storage Blob REST API using the [Put Blob From URL](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob-from-url) action.
-In the ```Put Blob From URL``` action, you can ask the storage service to save a blob whose source is from a URL.
+The solution was to use a lesser known API action of the Azure Storage Blob REST API: the [Put Blob From URL](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob-from-url) action.
+In the ```Put Blob From URL``` action, you can ask the storage service to save a blob whose source is from an external URL.
 The URL is specified in a header called ```x-ms-copy-source```.
-This header.
 When this action is called, a blob is placed in the path specified in the request URI, and asynchronously is copied to that location (optionally can be synchronously).
 Thankfully, it appears that the storage service **does** have some retry logic in the HTTP request, and did download the file successfully!

 <img src="great.gif" width="200"/>